willh-1/discord-birthdaybot/README.md

 [This guide](https://www.mongodb.com/developer/how-to/use-atlas-on-heroku/) is useful to follow up until step 5 if you're going to self-host as it tells you how to set up the account and where to get the MongoDB URL.

 Continue following the guide if you are planning on using Heroku to host the bot for you.
+As it lays out some helpful steps in setting the bot up.

 ### Self-Hosting
 When self hosting there are comments that need to be uncommented so that your bot token and MongoDB URL is readable from your .env file.